snipeexpress/MiniCamel/README.md

 1. Download the latest firmware binary from this repo, in the `hidman-binary` folder.
 Alternatively, get the latest source code from the [official repo][hidman] and compile it yourself.
 2. Download and install `WCHISPTool_Setup.exe` from [WCH's website][wch].
 Unfortunately, this tool only supports Windows.
 If you're on macOS or Linux, maybe try using virtualization software, or even another computer.
 3. Open the `WCHISPTool_CH54x-55x` application.
-4. Make sure the TinyLlama is powered off.
+4. Make sure the MiniCamel is powered off.
-5. **Remove** the jumper from the "HID_POWER" pin header on the PCB (to ensure that the computer doesn't backpower the TinyLlama).
+5. **Remove** the jumper from the "HID_POWER" pin header on the PCB (to ensure that the computer doesn't backpower the MiniCamel).
-6. Connect a USB cable (type A to type A) between one of the HID USB ports on the TinyLlama and the Windows computer.
+6. Connect a USB cable (type A to type A) between one of the HID USB ports on the MiniCamel and the Windows computer.
-7. Press and hold the "PRG" button on the bottom side of the TinyLlama until the CH559 device pops up in the WCHISPTool.
+7. Press and hold the "PRG" button on the bottom side of the MiniCamel until the CH559 device pops up in the WCHISPTool.
 8. Select the firmware binary file under _Download File -> Object File1_.
 9. Click the "Download" button.
 Hopefully you'll get a success message in the log section on the right side of the program window.
 10. Disconnect the USB cable.